Migacz85/web-template/README.md

  gulp
  '''

- But run read first "How to start".
+ But read first "How to start".

 ### Features left to implement

 Key features to implement to this template:

- - auto refresh for jasmine (if you can implement this please help !)
- - better implementation of jasmine
- - configure eslint with airbnb
+ - nunjucks

 ### Existing Tasks